Casey: I'll teach you. (launches Raph into the air and into a trash can with one solid WHACK) See? Six runs.

 Also, all this nomenclature can be subjective, depending upon where you draw the borders for any given position: one man's silly mid on is mere inches away from another's forward short leg (oo-er), if one considers the latter to be a closer-to-the-bat position than others might.
 Still another person, if they come from a different country or region or simply if they prefer a different classification, might call the same area "short midwicket".
 Don't worry about any of this.

-- That "talented fieldsman" was India's Sachin Tendulkar, who also happens to be the best batsman in the world at this moment (albeit one in the gradual process of retiring), is acknowledged as one of the finest players in history, and in March 2012 uniquely scored his hundredth century in international cricket.
+- That "talented fielder" was India's Sachin Tendulkar, who also happened to be the best batsman in the world at the time the linked video was shot (albeit one in the gradual process of retiring, finally calling time on his career in 2013).
+He is acknowledged as one of the finest players in history, and in March 2012 uniquely scored his hundredth century in international cricket.
 No biggie.
-The Indian government made him a member of the Rajya Sabha (the Upper House of Parliament) the following month.
+The Indian government made him a member of the Rajya Sabha (the Upper House of Parliament) the following month, and he served for six years.

 Getting outThere are exactly ten-ish ways to get the batsman out, though in reality only five are seen with any frequency: